CIRED/cired.digital/README.md

 ### data/
 Raw and processed data.
 Organization will be updated as we develop the processing.
-Not versionned in the git.
+Data contents is not versionned in the git, only the directory structure and the README.md.

 **CIRED_numerisation_RAW** contains a read-only copy of pre-1998 publications, scanned OCRed.
 Remains to be processed.